SahanaGowda25/bin_picking_project/README.md

 ### ROS2 Humble
 Selected due to its long-term support status, community adoption, and because ROS Noetic (ROS1) is nearing end-of-life.

-### Asynchronous Patterns in ROS2 Services
+### Asynchronous vs. Synchronous Use
-Asynchronous patterns allow for non-blocking service calls, which is important in robotics where multiple services may be running concurrently.
-This helps prevent delays or timeouts when waiting for responses and maintains responsiveness in the robot client.
+For the ROS2 service-client architecture (e.g., toggling door state, emergency button), asynchronous methods were used where appropriate to ensure non-blocking behavior and enable multiple concurrent node operations.
+This helps achieve real-time responsiveness and better control across nodes handling sensor/actuator input.

+However, the REST API layer implemented with Flask follows synchronous request-response cycles.
+This was chosen to maintain simplicity and better control over logic flow, which is acceptable given the low-load and straightforward interface design.

 ### GUI Interface (HMI)
-The HMI was implemented as a web interface using HTML and JavaScript served by Flask.
-This was chosen for:
+The HMI was implemented as a lightweight GUI using Flask to serve static HTML and JavaScript.
+Reasons for this include:
-- Compatibility with macOS browsers (Safari, Chrome)
+- Seamless compatibility with macOS browsers (Safari, Chrome)
-- Accessibility without requiring additional frameworks
-- Avoidance of heavier frameworks like React, simplifying deployment
+- No need for complex JavaScript frameworks (e.g., React or Angular)
+- Fast load times and minimal setup
+- Direct integration with backend Flask APIs for controlling and visualizing system state

 ### Frontend Communication (macOS Docker)
-To enable the browser-based HMI on macOS to communicate with the Flask server inside Docker, either `host.docker.internal` or the local Mac IP address was used.
-Additionally, CORS headers were enabled using `flask-cors` to allow cross-origin requests from browser to Docker container.
+To enable the browser-based HMI on macOS to communicate with the Flask server inside Docker:
+- `host.docker.internal` was used (preferred for Docker on macOS)
+- As a fallback, Mac’s local IP address can be substituted in `script.js`
+- Cross-origin issues were resolved with `flask-cors` to ensure smooth data flow between browser and Flask API endpoints

 ---